 25% cholesterol: These keep our skin soft and supple

 Ageing also has an effect on the composition of lipids.
-Studies have shown a significant decline in ceramide and sterol components with an increase in fatty acid composition in aged skin.
+Studies have shown a significant decline in ceramide and sterol components, with an increase in fatty acid composition in aged skin.

-Treating the skin, when lipids get out of balance
+Treating the skin when lipids get out of balance

 Are some skin care products more effective then others?

-The simple answer is yes,
+The simple answer is, yes.

 However, in order to understand how lipids are introduced into the skin, we are going to have to get a bit technical!

-Most skincare creams are formulated with thick emulsifiers, the problem is, emulsifiers actually cancel out the positive effects of these important lipids; they can have completely the adverse effect, literally drawing lipids away from the skin.
+Most skincare creams are formulated with thick emulsifiers.
+The problem is, emulsifiers actually cancel out the positive effects of these important lipids.
+They can have completely the adverse effect, literally drawing lipids away from the skin.

-It is possible to create an emulsion with hardly any emulsifiers, this I do by including emulsifying thickeners in my formulas.
+It is possible to create an emulsion with hardly any emulsifiers; I do this by including emulsifying thickeners in my formulas.

 If you suffer from a dry skin, my ceramide-rich formulae will help you get the best results from your cream, by delivering the all-important lipids to where your skin requires it the most.